ab25cq/ab25cq/README.md

 HELLO

-I am interested in the user interface on Unix terminal.
-Although I was making a filer, I like the shell, thinking that the interpreter is  better for Unix terminal.
+I'm interested in the user interface of UNIX terminals.
+At first I was making a console filer, but I fell in love with shells and made shells.
+After that, I thought that the interpreter of the original language had a better user interface than the shell, so I created the original language.

 Language